garyzhubc/STAT406-2017/Lecture9/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/kernel0-1.png)

-Note the gaps in the estimated regression function.
-Why do you think they happened?
-We now increase the bandwidth from 50 to 60:
+Note the gap in the estimated regression function.
+Why do you think this happened?

+If we increase the bandwidth from 50 to 60 we obtain the following estimated regression function:

 ``` r
 h <- 60